freenas/freenas-docs/userguide/install.rst

 On a FreeBSD or Linux system, the :command:`dd` command can be used to write the :file:`.iso` file to an inserted USB thumb drive or compact flash device.
+:ref:`Example: Writing the *.iso* file to a USB Thumb Drive
+<install_write_iso_topic>`
-Example 2.2a demonstrates writing the image to the first USB device (*/dev/da0*) on a FreeBSD system.
+demonstrates writing the image to the first USB device (*/dev/da0*) on a FreeBSD system.
 Substitute the filename of the :file:`.iso` file and the device name representing the device to write to on your system.

 .. warning:: The :command:`dd` command is very powerful and can destroy any existing data on the specified device.
 Make